 - 1/4 cup cacao or cocoa powder

-- ¼ cup pure maple syrup or raw agave
+- ¼ cup pure maple syrup, honey, or agave

 - 2 tbsp vegetable or melted coconut oil